What happens when you report everyday sexisms?

 HOW DO YOU REPORT EVERYDAY SEXISMS AT YOUR UNIVERSITY?

-If you DO NOT consent to your responses being added to our database, proceed to the next page via 'Next Lesson' button below.
+If you DO NOT consent to your responses being added to our records, proceed to the next page via 'Next Lesson' button below.